lucas-wilkins/timelapse_image_server/README.md

 This code provides a timelapse system that can either be run as a standalone program (timelapse.py) or integrated into a standalone system that can be started and stopped remotely via a web-app.
+For more critical applications, it is advisable to run the server when the pi is started.

-Some effort has been put into assuring accurate timings for the timelapse, and the system records both the time at which a photo is taken and
+Some effort has been put into assuring accurate timings for the timelapse, and the system records the time at which a photo is taken along with when the capture ended and other timing information.

 Dependencies
 ------------